-Additionally, frequency hopping or spread spectrum systems require that all users know the correct hopping patterns or spreading codes to be able to join and operate in a system.
-Since public safety users could come from a wide geographic area to aid in large scale disasters like Katrina, this could require a massive reprogramming of all their radios.
+area to aid in large scale disasters like Katrina, this could require a massive reprogramming of all their radios.
 This is infeasible.
 This approach only further complicates an already troublesome interoperability problem among first responders, which is causing the government serious concerns.

-(31) Permitting Part-15 type modulations for LMS could be useful in certain applications.
-However, this does not mean that existing part 15 subscriber devices will operate with the higher power LMS sites, since the existing part 15 subscriber devices have much lower transmitter power.
+(31) Permitting Part-15 type modulations for LMS could be useful in certain applications.11 However, this does not mean that existing part 15 subscriber devices will operate with the higher power LMS sites, since the existing part 15 subscriber devices have much lower transmitter power.
 Thus there would be a significant imbalance between the uplink and downlink, reducing their ability to operate within the entirety of an LMS cell.

-Part 2: Additional technical reasons (some partially redundant to the above Part 1)
+Part 2: Additional technical reasons (some partially redundant to Part 1 above).